MonalBarse/Scribble-Sync/README.md

 - [Tailwind CSS](https://tailwindcss.com/): Tailwind CSS is a utility-first CSS framework for creating custom designs without writing CSS.
 - [TypeScript](https://www.typescriptlang.org/): TypeScript is a typed superset of JavaScript that compiles to plain JavaScript.

+### Thanks to
+- https://youtu.be/eFbXTo0aanQ?si=ynDF3YEMBYDCbdL- for the tutorial on how to build use LiveBlocks

 ### Future Plans
 (This is a alpha release for testing out the application.)